zqodev/Spisok/README.md

 # Spisok
-📜 Spisok permet de créer des listes dynamiques en C.
+📜 Spisok allows you to create dynamic lists in C.

 ## Here are how to init a list: